SchuckLee/KWYAF/README.md

 This repository contains the official PyTorch implementation of the **KWYAF** framework for event-based semantic segmentation.

-🗓️ **Code and full documentation will be released in May or June 2025**.
+🗓️ **Code and full documentation will be released in July or August 2025**.
 Stay tuned!

 If you have any questions or feedback, feel free to open an issue or contact us via email. 😊